johnjairo25/text-based-adventures/README.md

 # Text Based Adventures

-An implementation of a type of Text Based Adventures games.
+An implementation of a text based game inspired by the 80's famous [Zork](https://en.wikipedia.org/wiki/Zork).

-It provides options to play the game either locally (console) or via SMS using Twilio's Webhooks for SMS.
+It adds endpoints that can easily be plugged to the webhook of a [Twilio's](https://www.twilio.com/) phone, allowing you to play by sending SMS or by doing phone calls.